sergeykonovalov/udemy-nodejs-master-class/README.md

 If any of promises rejected, the final result will also be rejected.

 Another option is `Promise.race()` method which is fulfilled, once any of argument promises is resolved.

+### Async/Await

+> If there is an await used inside of function, that function should be declared as async.